 TIP: You can make this as large or as small as you want, depending on the size of hoop you get.

 DIY Jute Chandelier Supplies:

 - jute twine (this will depend on how full you want it and how big) I used (15) 190 ft. rolls.

 - embroidery hoop I used a 23″ hoop.

 - small plastic cup

-If you have a place to hang it and work, that is your best option, otherwise just start attaching the twine.
-I cut really long pieces around, around 6 feet each, because I wanted it to be pretty long.
+Step 1: If you have a place to hang it and work, that is your best option, otherwise just start attaching the twine.
+I cut really long pieces, around 6 feet each, because I wanted it to be pretty long.

-Fold the cut piece of twine in half, loop it around the embroidery hood, and pull in through.
-Check out the picture below for clarity! 😉
+Step 2: Fold the cut piece of twine in half, loop it around the embroidery hood, and pull in through.
+Check out the picture below for clarity!

 Then attach each of those to another chain that will go all the way to the ceiling.